JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

 ---

-Account for the time(s) when the api call doesn't work.
-Or when the server id down.
-Or when github is down...

 - Do these 2 things together and in sequence:

-  - Do these 2 things together in the `fullstack_rebuild` branch:
+  - Do these 3 things together and in sequence in the `fullstack_rebuild` branch:

     - This `./backend/LICENSE` exists.
 What to do about it?
 Address this. **Likely remove this file.**